devopsdays/devopsdays-theme/exampleSite/utilities/README.md

 1. The script will populate your event directory in `content/events/yyyy-city` with default content.
 You should edit it as desired.
 1. Once you have created a logo graphic, place it in `static/events/yyyy-city/logo.png`.
 (The file MUST be called `logo.png`.)
 The sample welcome page has a commented-out element to display a logo named in this way.
 For front-page use, you also need a square version in `static/events/yyyy-city/logo-square.jpg` (url configurable in your datafile).

+### Event Square Logo

+To customize the logo that appears on the root of devopsdays.org, place a square file (jpg format only) in `static/events/yyyy-city`.
+It must be named `logo-square.jpg` and should be a minimum 300px x 300px, but optimizally should be 600px x 600px.

 ## Sponsors

 Many sponsors are sponsors for multiple devopsdays.
 If a sponsor listing already exists with the correct information, you can just add them to your datafile.